TobikoData/sqlmesh/docs/guides/isolated_systems.md

 ### Workflow with one system

-This section describes a generic workflow for updating SQLMesh projects with one system, which serves as a baseline for the workflow for isolated systems.
+This section describes workflows for updating SQLMesh projects with one system.
 We assume that a version of the SQLMesh project is currently running in production and serves as the starting point for code modifications.

 #### Basic workflow

-Use this basic workflow if your data system does not use CI/CD to implement changes:
+Use this workflow if your data system does not use CI/CD to implement changes:

 - Make a change to a model
 - Run `sqlmesh plan dev` (or another environment name) to preview the changes in a local environment